MIL-STD-498

-Data Item Descriptions
+Data item descriptions

-MIL-STD-498 standard describes the development and documentation in terms of 22 Data Item Descriptions (DIDs), which were standardized documents for recording the results of each the development and support processes, for example, the Software Design Description DID was the standard format for the results of the software design process.
+MIL-STD-498 standard describes the development and documentation in terms of 22 data item descriptions (DIDs), which were standardized documents for recording the results of each the development and support processes, for example, the software design description DID was the standard format for the results of the software design process.
 Each DID generically describes the required content of a data item, a file or document that describes the system or some aspect of the system life cycle.
 These documents could take many forms, from source code, to installation scripts, to various electronic and paper reports, and the government contracting party is encouraged to specify acceptable formats.
-Any software development project (effort) was expected to make selections from the 22 possible documents and list the selections in the Contract Data Requirements List (CDRL) form within the Uniform Contract Format.
+Any software development project (effort) was expected to make selections from the 22 possible documents and list the selections in the contract data requirements list (CDRL) form within the Uniform Contract Format.
 A CDRL lists the data items which are to be produced and delivered by a contractor as part of that contract.
-Any Data Item Description is tailored for a specific contract, meaning sections in the standard DID which are not desired for that contract will be identified in the section of the CDRL form provided for that purpose.
+Any data item description is tailored for a specific contract, meaning sections in the standard DID which are not desired for that contract will be identified in the section of the CDRL form provided for that purpose.
 Exactly which DIDs and what parts of the DIDs are required for a particular system depends on the nature of the project and how parts of it are being produced by contract(s).